maxsitt/insect-detect-docs/docs/index.md

 ## Citation

-Until the corresponding paper will be published, please cite this project as:
+Until the corresponding paper will be published, you can cite this project as:

 ``` text
 Sittinger, M. (2022).
 Insect Detect - Software for automated insect monitoring